 The post-event video also provides some added bonuses.
 Remember all of those people you invited who couldn’t make it?
 Send the video to them as well to show them what they missed.

-If the event is an annual thing, your post-event video can also be used as a promotional piece for next year’s event.
+Finally, if the event is an annual thing, your post-event video can also be used as promotional content for next year’s event.

 How-to pay for your corporate event video

 I know what many of you are thinking.
 You agree with me 100%, but who has the budget for an event video?